intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/Tutorial/k8s.md

 #### 7.3.1 K8s Client
 BigDL has provided an example [orca-tutorial-k8s-client.yaml](https://github.com/intel-analytics/BigDL/blob/main/python/orca/tutorial/pytorch/docker/orca-tutorial-client.yaml)__ to directly run the Fashion-MNIST example for k8s-client mode.
-Note that you need to change the configurations in the YAML file accordingly, including the version of the docker image, BIGDL_VERSION and BIGDL_HOME.
+Note that you need to change the configurations in the YAML file accordingly, including the version of the docker image, RUNTIME_SPARK_MASTER, BIGDL_VERSION and BIGDL_HOME.

 You need to uncompress the conda archive in NFS before submitting the job:
 ```bash